 We welcome applicants with a strong interest in agriculture, bioresource management, and related fields.

-Undergraduate applications for the English program are open from mid-November to early January.
+Undergraduate applications for the English program are opened about one year before the enrollment.
 Screening takes place in two stages; a document screening first, and then an interview by teleconferencing.

 The quality of applicants for our program is consistently very high, and admissions to our program are competitive.
 We expect applicants to have a strong academic record, a demonstrable interest in agrobiological resource sciences, and sufficient ability to support themselves throughout their studies.